NethermindEth/Forta-Agents/Balancer-Bots/Large-Delegation/README.md

     - `delegator`: The delegator address
     - `delegate`: The delegate address
     - `amount`: The delegator veBAL balance
-    - `supplyPercentage`: The percentage of the totalSupply represented by the delegation amount (in %)
+    - `supplyPercentage`: The percentage of the veBAL total supply represented by the delegator veBAL balance (in %)

 ## Test Data